 In 1992, Bill Clinton was elected President of the United States.
 As First Lady, Hillary was an advocate for health care reform and worked on many issues involving children and families.
 She traveled to more than 80 countries representing the United States.
 In Beijing, China, in 1995, she said, “Human rights are women’s rights, and women’s rights are human rights.”
 This helped start a global movement for women’s rights.
 She started the “Save America’s Treasures” program to save historic items and sites.
 This included the flag that inspired the Star-Spangled Banner.

 In 2000, Hillary Clinton was elected as a United States Senator for New York.
-Hillary worked to get $21.4 billion in funding for Ground Zero, the site of 2001 terrorist attack that destroyed the World Trade Center.
-This was used for cleanup, providing health services for first responders and volunteers and for redevelopment.
-She was an advocate for improving benefits for veterans, bringing broadband access to rural communities, and funding for new jobs to repair, renovate and modernize public schools.
+Hillary worked to get $21.4 billion in funding for Ground Zero, the site of the 2001 terrorist attack that destroyed the World Trade Center.
+This was used for cleanup, providing health services for first responders and volunteers, and for redevelopment.
+She was an advocate for improving benefits for veterans, bringing broadband access to rural communities, and funding for new jobs to repair, renovate, and modernize public schools.

 She once said, “ … every one of us every day has choices to make about the kind of person we are and what we wish to become.
 You can decide to be someone who brings people together, or you can fall prey to those who wish to divide us.
 You can be someone who educates yourself, or you can believe that being negative is clever and being cynical is fashionable.
 You have a choice.”